pnmtjonahen/javastuff/README.md

 * securitymanager shows how to use an SecuriyManager

-* coverage Shows how we can use JaCoCo test coverage to calculate coverage in a multi-module setup.
+* jacoco-poc Shows how we can use JaCoCo test coverage to calculate coverage in a multi-module setup.
 The api contains no jUnit test.
 All tests are done by the impl artifact.
+* jacoco-poc-IT Show Integration testing, test coverage with jacoco.
+At the moment it is not posible to get coverage while using embedded-glassfish. lassfish cannot be started using the jacoco agent by maven.
+As long this is the case only IT test that directly call the code can be measured.
 * Resources:

  * http://www.lordofthejars.com/2012/07/jacoco-in-maven-multi-module-projects.html